WHAT IS THE SELF-ACHIEVEMENT RECERTIFICATION EXAM (SARE)?

 HOW THE SARE WORKS

 Within seven days of receipt of a request for the SARE, the candidate will receive a confirmation e-mail with specific instructions on how to login to the SARE.
 The e-mail will include a unique ID and password that must be used during the login process.
 Candidates will be able to login and out as many times as necessary, prior to certification expiration, to complete the examination; responses provided during previous log ins will be saved.
 Candidate results will be provided online and will also be sent to the candidate’s e-mail address.

 WHAT IS "THE TESTING WINDOW"?

 The SARE must be ordered in the same calendar year as the candidate is due for recertification.
 It can be ordered beginning January 1 of that year.
 The deadline to order the SARE is December 1.
-It must be completed and submitted for scoring by December 31 of the recertifying year.
+It must be completed and submitted for scoring by 11:59pm on December 30 of the recertifying year.